Steve Chen: Awards

 Chen was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2018.

 Personal life

-Chen married Park Ji-hyun, who is now Jamie Chen, a Google Korea product marketing manager, in 2009.
-They now live in Taipei, Taiwan with their two children.
-One son was born in July 2010.
+In 2009, Chen married Park Ji-hyun, a Google Korea product marketing manager, who changed her name to Jamie Chen.
+They have two children, including a son who was born in July 2010.
 The Chens are major supporters of the Asian Art Museum of San Francisco, where Jamie was appointed a trustee in July 2012.
-From August 2019, Chen moved back to Taiwan and resides there since then, along with his family.
+In August 2019, the Chens moved to Taipei, Taiwan.